Canadian scientists help design new device that creates electricity using snow

 Published Thursday, May 2, 2019 8:35AM EDT

-Scientists from University of California, Los Angeles and McMaster University have invented a first-of-its-kind nanogenerator that can generate electricity using falling snow.
+Scientists from University of California, Los Angeles and McMaster University have invented a nanogenerator that creates electricity from falling snow.

+Most Canadians have already seen a mini-version of this, McMaster Prof. Ravi Selvaganapathy told CTV’s Your Morning.
+“We find that we often get shocked in the winter when it’s dry when we come in into contact with a conductive surface like a doorknob.”

 The thin device works by harnessing static electricity: positively-charged, falling snow collides with the negatively-charged silicone device, which produces a charge that’s captured by an electrode.